zerynth/docs/docs/reference/libs/nxp/fxos8700cq/docs/examples.md

 # Examples

-The following are a list of examples for lib.nxp.fxos8700cq
+The following are a list of examples for lib.nxp.fxos8700cq.

 ## Read Accelerometer and Magnetometer data from FXOS8700CQ

-Basic example to read the accelerometer and magnetometer data from FXOS8700CQ sensor
+Basic example to read the accelerometer and magnetometer data from FXOS8700CQ sensor.